banisterious/obsidian-oneirometrics/docs/developer/implementation/post-refactoring-documentation-plan.md

 # Post-Refactoring Documentation Plan

+## Executive Summary
+**Status**: In progress
+**Last Updated**: 2025-05-25
+**Key Milestones**:
+- Document audit: Not started
+- Architecture documentation updates: Not started
+- Diagram updates: Not started
+- TypeScript architecture documentation: Not started

+This plan outlines the necessary documentation updates following the successful TypeScript refactoring project.
+It includes tasks for reorganizing documentation, updating architecture diagrams, and creating new TypeScript-specific documentation.
+Progress is tracked through various tables throughout this document, with an overall status summary at the end.

 ## Overview

 This document outlines the plan for reorganizing documentation and updating diagrams after the successful completion of the TypeScript refactoring project.
 It serves as a checklist and guide for ensuring our documentation accurately reflects the new architecture.